servicebinding/spec/annotations.md

     Descriptor

     ```
-    - path: data.url
+    - path: data.uri
     x-descriptors:
-        - servicebinding:url
+        - servicebinding
     ```

-7. #### Use the attribute “status.data.url” as “connectionURL” in the binding secret
+7. #### Use the attribute “status.data.“connectionURL” as uri in the binding secret

     Requirement: *Extract a string from the Kubernetes resource, and map it to custom name in the binding secret.*

     Annotation

     ```
-    “servicebinding.dev/connectionURL”: "path={.status.data.url}”
+    “servicebinding.dev/uri: "path={.status.data.connectionURL}”
     ```